Guoxuan-Chi/GenFall/README.md

 ## Model Description

 This project uses a Transformer-based diffusion model with the following characteristics:
-- Input: STFT features of Doppler radar signals.
+- Input: Raw CSI then convert to STFT features.
 - Output: Reconstructed signal features.
-- Evaluation metrics: Reconstruction quality (SSIM, PSNR, etc.) is used to detect anomalies.
+- Evaluation metrics: Reconstruction quality (SSIM, PSNR, etc.) is used to detect anomalies (Falls).